Invasive Meningococcal Disease

 • Loss of consciousness

-People who experience these symptoms, especially those who have HIV, should seek immediate medical care.
+People who experience these symptoms should seek immediate medical care.

 Prevention

-If you have been in prolonged close contact with someone who is infected, you should consider preventive treatment.
+People who have had close contact with someone with invasive meningococcal disease should consider preventive antibiotic treatment.
 You may have been exposed if you:

 • Live in the same household as someone who is infected.

-• Engage in sexual activities or other intimate contact with someone who is infected.
+• Had sex or other intimate contact with someone who is infected.

-• Work as a health care professional who has performed mouth-to-mouth resuscitation or procedures involving the nose, mouth and throat (e.g., intubation, suctioning) on someone who is infected.
+• Are a health care professional who performed mouth-to-mouth resuscitation or procedures involving the nose, mouth and throat (such as intubation or suctioning) on someone who is infected.

 Children at day care centers who are playmates of an infected child may also be at risk.